 7) Baffles should be provided in case of stirred fermentor to prevent vertex formation.

 8) It should be provided with a facility for intermittent addition of an antifoam agent.

-9) In case of aerobic submerged fermentation, the tank should be equipped with the aerating device.
+9) In case of aerobic submerged fermentation, the tank should be equipped with an aerating device.

 10) Provision for controlling temperature and pH of fermentation medium.

 11) Manhole should be provided at the top for access inside the fermentor for different purposes.
 Fermentor design